KarelZe/edu/adv_ml/01_self_test.md

 ## Misc

-- Techniques that can be used for default predicition. (*)
+- Techniques that can be used for default prediction. (*)